 Uses testimonials or purported testimonials about the service or business

 The National Law does not define testimonial, so the word has its ordinary meaning, which includes a recommendation about a service or its quality.
+The ordinary meaning, as provided by the Macquarie Dictionary, is “a writing certifying to a person’s character, conduct or qualifications, or to a thing’s value, excellence, etc.; a letter or written statement of recommendation…” The Concise Oxford Dictionary defines “testimonial” to include “…A writing testifying to one’s qualifications and character…a letter of recommendation of a person or thing.”

-A testimonial includes recommendations, or statements, made by an individual about their experience or benefits of a particular practitioner or regulated health service.

-Testimonials can distort a person’s judgment in his or her choice of health practitioner, may misrepresent the skills and or expertise of practitioners and create unrealistic expectations of the benefits such practitioners may offer health consumers.
+A testimonial includes recommendations made by an individual about a particular regulated health service or practitioner Testimonials can distort a person’s judgment in his or her choice of health practitioner, may misrepresent the skills and or expertise of practitioners and create unrealistic expectations of the benefits such practitioners may offer health consumers.

 Testimonials in advertising include:

-using or quoting testimonials on a website, such as patients posting comments about a practitioner on the practitioner’s business website, particularly where the website encourages patients to post comments and/or selectively publishes patient comments
+using or quoting testimonials on a website, such as patients posting comments about a practitioner which recommend that practitioner or encourage others to use the services of the practitioner on the practitioner’s business website, particularly where the website encourages patients to post comments and/or selectively publishes patient comments

-self-testimonials, such as in a newsletter or on a website, and [Luxottica notes it is unclear what “self testimonials” means – if a practitioner writes about their own skills, this is not a “testimonial”] the use of patient stories.
+[Luxottica notes it is unclear what “self testimonials” means – if a practitioner writes about their own skills, this is not a “testimonial”] the use of patient stories in which the patient recommends a particular practitioner or health service provided by that practitioner.

+The following examples of advertising will not usually constitute a testimonial and will not usually be prohibited:

+an endorsement, such as a celebrity endorsement of a service or product;

+a statement of the fact where no recommendation is made, such as a statement that a person has attended a practitioner, or undergone certain health services, or was given a particular diagnosis;

+use of a patient’s image in advertising (including in the demonstration a particular treatment) in circumstances where they do not provide a verbal or written recommendation of the service, does not amount to a testimonial;

+testimonials that relate solely to services or goods that are not regulated by the National Law, such as goods sold by the practitioner, customer service provided by a practitioner (as distinct from health services provided by that practitioner) or, in the case of optometry, dispensing of optical appliances or visual screening.

+The above list is an example of the kinds of advertising that are unlikely to constitute a testimonial only.
+Practitioners must consider all advertising separately and if in doubt, it is preferable to exercise caution or obtain legal advice.

-A practitioner must take reasonable steps to have any unsolicited testimonials associated with their advertising removed once they become aware of them.
-Reasonable steps include taking action within the practitioner’s power, such as directly removing the testimonials, or requesting removal, of.
+A practitioner must take reasonable steps to have any unsolicited testimonials associated with their advertising which are published on social media sites over which they have control removed within a reasonable period after they become aware of them.
+Reasonable steps include taking action within the practitioner’s power, such as directly removing the testimonials.

-For example, an advertisement on a social media site eg a Facebook page that includes a recommendation from a patient, or statement from a person about the benefits of the regulated health service or business they received from a registered health practitioner, may contravene the National Law.
-Once the practitioner is aware of the testimonials, he or she must take reasonable steps to have the testimonial removed(also refer to section 8.1 on social media).
+For example, an advertisement on a social media site eg a Facebook page controlled by a practitioner that includes a recommendation from a patient, or statement from a person about the benefits of the regulated health service or business they received from a registered health practitioner, may contravene the National Law.
+Within 7 days or such other reasonable period after the practitioner is aware of the testimonials, he or she must take reasonable steps to remove the testimonial (where possible to do so) (also refer to section 8.1 on social media).

 7.2.4 Unreasonable expectation of beneficial treatment